-I’ve actually had this amazing rice mould set on my wishlist for a while so I was really pleased to get one from Blippo to review.
+I’ve had this amazing bunny rice mould set on my wishlist for a while so I was really pleased to get one from Blippo to review.
 I make Japanese curry quite often and it could definitely be improved with bunny shaped rice!

 The set costs just under £10 and you get three different rice moulds (bunny, dolphin and sunflower), plus cutters.
 The instructions are all in Japanese but it seemed pretty obvious what to do.